UPPMAX/R-matlab-julia-HPC/docs/julia/load_runJulia.rst

                $ ml Julia/1.8.5-linux-x86_64

-.. challenge:: 3.
+.. challenge:: 4.
 Getting familiar with Julia REPL

-    - It is important in this course that you know how to navigate on the Julia command line.
-Here is where you install packages.
+    - It is important that you know how to navigate on the Julia command line.
+Here is where you work live with data and test aout things and you may install packages.
     - This exercise will help you to become more familiar with the REPL.
 Do the following steps:

        * Start a Julia session.
 In the ``Julian`` mode, compute the sum the numbers